 The correct set-up

 So, how to hit a flop shot?
-Firstly, a successful flop shot relies on having the correct set-up - you want a nice wide stance so you don't 'drift' from side to side.
+First, a successful flop shot relies on having the correct set-up - you want a nice wide stance so you don't 'drift' from side to side.
 Often, fat or thin strikes are down to unwanted sideways movement.

 Secondly, make sure to get about 70-80% of your weight on the front foot.
 Your upper body can come slightly back because the low point of the swing wants to be fractionally behind the ball to allow the bounce to slide underneath the ball.